prometheus/docs/content/docs/introduction/comparison.md

 storage for their core functionality: scraping, rule processing, and alerting.
 The open source version of InfluxDB is similar.

-The commercial InfluxDB offering is by design a distributed storage cluster with storage and queries being handled by many nodes at once.
+The commercial InfluxDB offering is, by design, a distributed storage cluster with storage and queries being handled by many nodes at once.

 This means that the commercial InfluxDB will be easier to scale horizontally,